ansys/pysystem-coupling/README.rst

    **WARNING**

-   There is an issue with the 25 R1 release of Ansys System Coupling that prevents it from working in the gRPC server mode that is needed to support PySystemCoupling.
+   There is an issue with the 25 R1 release of Ansys System Coupling that prevents it from working in the gRPC server mode on which PySystemCoupling depends.
 A small patch is available that may be applied to some of the Python files in the System Coupling installation.
 This is provided in the `patches/` directory of this repository and will allow System Coupling to work with the current release of PySystemCoupling.